 How to Tie a Scarf: The Classic Loop + Knot

-To begin, fold your scarf in half, so that the folded portion is at one end and both “tails” are together at one end, too.
-(Just see the picture above for reference ?
-At first I was like, “I don’t need to step by step photos for this post” and then I wrote descriptions like this one and was like hmmm.
-Yes, step-by-step photos are in fact necessary.)
+Step #1: To begin, fold your scarf in half, so that the folded portion is at one end and two loose ends are together at the other end.
+(Just see the picture above for reference!)
+At first I was like, “I don’t need step-by-step photos for this post” and then I wrote descriptions like this one and was like hmmm.
+Yes, step-by-step photos are, in fact, necessary.)

-Finally, I like to re-adjust mine so the “tails” are centered, hanging down the middle of my body, but you can also keep it to the side if you prefer it that way as well!
+I like to readjust mine so the “tails” are centered and even as usually one side is slightly longer.
+But you can also keep it to the side if you prefer it that way as well!

 How to Tie a Scarf: The Shoulder Drape

-Anyway, I kind of feel like it’s a joke to include the “classic shoulder drape” in this post because it’s so easy, BUT, I feel like this is the one that I forget about the most, and then I see someone with a beautifully draped scarf over their shoulder and I think “OMG I want to be this girl she is so oozing chicness” and remember “I really need to be doing the whole rich lady scarf drape more.”
-So, hopefully this serves as a reminder for you, too. ?
+Anyway, I kind of feel like it’s a joke to include the “classic shoulder drape” in this post because wrapping a scarf around your neck it’s so easy, BUT, I feel like this is the one that I forget about the most, and then I see someone with a beautifully draped scarf over their shoulder and I think “OMG I want to be this girl she is so oozing chicness” and remember “I really need to be doing the whole rich lady, scarf around your neck drape more.”
+So, hopefully this serves as a reminder for you, too.! 😉